The travel guide to Sal: The best tips!

 Also watch the video with even more tips for your holiday!

-Read all the tips for your holiday in this travel blog, but did you know that there is also a video online?
+Read all the tips for your holiday in this travel blog, but did you know that there is also a video travel guide online about Sal, Cape Verde?
 So take a look Sal, Cape Verde: Video with all highlights.

 The beach of Santa Maria with the pier seen from above.